Social Impact

 NBA Mission: Inspire and Connect People Everywhere Through The Power of Basketball

-NBA Cares
+NBA CARES

-NBA Foundation
+NBA FOUNDATION

 National Basketball Social Justice Coalition

 At the NBA, we celebrate our common love of the game, building connections that enable us to leverage our differences.
 Basketball transcends all dimensions of diversity – those you can see, and those you can’t.
-We practice inclusion through recruiting and development, culture and economic engagement.

 The NBA’s ongoing support of Historically Black Colleges and Universities (HBCUs) focuses on creating greater opportunity for students and alumni through professional development, career advancement, and increased support and awareness for HBCU athletics and institutions.
 Core components of this work include the NBA HBCU Fellowship Program and the NBA HBCU Classic.